Tumult97/Obsidian-Files/Work Retros/ExperienceApiValidation/RetroDump.md

 # Do Better
 - Do plans earlier
-- Tracked validators: didnt know how they worked or t
+- Tracked validators: didnt know how they worked or the reason for them
+-

 # Lessons